 Projects for Peace

-To be considered for 2020 Davis Projects for Peace, a student (or group of students) must first meet with Kira O’Brien (please sign up for her WASE office hours) to discuss their project idea.
+To be considered for 2021 Davis Projects for Peace, a student (or group of students) must first meet with Kira O’Brien to discuss their project idea.
 Students must then complete an online application which includes preparing a written statement describing the project (who, what, where, how) as well as expected outcomes and prospects for future impact (not to exceed two pages).
 Applicants must also submit a budget (one separate page).
-Graduating seniors are not eligible to apply.

 For deadlines and information on how to apply, visit our Application Process page.